robphoenix/bordeltabernacle.github.io/_posts/2016-08-01-starting-out-with-ansible-cisco-and-network-automation.md

 The first thing we need to do is specify our target devices that we want to connect to.
 This is done using an inventory file.
 In my lab I have 3 Cisco 2921 routers, each with a minimal configuration, enough to ssh to.
-So, hostname, username/secret, ip domain name, and a `crypto key generate rsa modulus 2048` command.
-These are hooked up to a Cisco switch with no config on, and then my laptop is connected by ethernet, with a static ip address on the same `192.168.0.0/24` network.
+So, hostname, username/secret, ip domain name, and ssh crypto.
+These are hooked up to a Cisco switch with no config on, and then my laptop is connected by ethernet, with a static ip address on the same `192.168.0.0/24` network, so my Ansible VM will just get NAT'd through this address.
 Pretty basic, but enough for these purposes.

 ![routers]({{ site.url }}/images/IMAG0131.jpg)